djxgonzalez/djxgonzalez.github.io/teaching.md

 • Assisted with in-class discussions

 **URBANST 125, Shades of Green: Redesigning and Rethinking the Environmental Justice Movements**, Stanford University

 • 5-unit course, 18 undergraduate and master’s students
 • Served as liaison between community partner and student group in a project-based community engaged learning course
-• Planned and facilitated a class session on environmental health science Teaching Assistant, Urban Ecosystem Analysis, School of Forestry & Environmental Studies, Yale University
+• Planned and facilitated a class session on environmental health science

+**Urban Ecosystem Analysis, School of Forestry & Environmental Studies**, Yale University

 • 3-week short-course, 140 master’s students
 • Assisted with introductory field- and classroom-based learning
 • Designed and facilitated introductory workshop on geospatial analyses